-For their 108th release, Deeplomatic Recordings have curated a sixth compilation album, Deeplomatic Flavours Vol. 6, as part of an ongoing album series that involves a mix of emerging and established house producers
+For their 108th release, Deeplomatic Recordings have curated a sixth compilation album, Deeplomatic Flavours Vol. 6, as part of an ongoing series that involves a mix of emerging and established house producers.

 Composed of twelve sublime cuts, the compilation represents a range of house and its sub genres exploring the realms of tech and progressive house.

 Taking the listener on a totally immersive journey, the compilation is kicked off in style with the hugely talented Australian producer, Amod3us, delivering a spacey yet percussive tune wrapped in dreamy vocals that make for a subtly moody production to begin proceedings.
 The second in the album comes Donluiz Musicue with a deep roller called “Uptown Groove”, a song full of lush synth pads and dreamy female vocals, backed by dubby bass lines.
 Daesmith is up next with a harmonic and minimalist take which is rich in detail and contains trippier elements whilst holding true to a sonic theme.

 After lifting the mood into more progressive sounds in the track “My Way” by Dutxe, comes Gatto, who brings a deep hitting, story-telling minimalistic track full of light stabbing kicks and echoing vocal samples.
 Up next goes Vriends Of Mine and Tony Metric with their tracks “Assumptions” and “Espirales”, both of which provide faster paced minimal house sounds infused with disco and funk elements, perfect for indoor and outdoor partying.

 The emerging duo of ELZACE initiates the second half of Deeplomatic Flavours, Vol.6 following up with more tech-savvy sounds with their track “Jazz Queen”, although don’t let this fool you as the sounds form an addictive deep roller intertwined with rumbling bass samples.